SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 <p align="right"><a href="#top">⬆️ back to top</a></p>

-### Inheritance-Related Syntax
+### Additions Related to Inheritance and Instantion

 The table below includes selected syntax related to inheritance in class and method declarations.

 > **💡 Note**<br>
 > - Some of the syntax options have already been mentioned previously.
 This is to summarize.
-> - Here, the emphasis is on global classes.
+> - The code examples shows local classes and interfaces declared, for example, in the [CCIMP include](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenccimp_glosry.htm) of a class pool.
 > - The snippets provided do not represent all possible syntax combinations.
 For the complete picture, refer to the ABAP Keyword Documentation.
 Additional syntax options are available in the context of friendship (`GLOBAL FRIENDS/FRIENDS`), testing (`FOR TESTING`), [RAP](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenarap_glosry.htm) (`FOR BEHAVIOR OF`; to declare [ABAP behavior pools](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenbehavior_pool_glosry.htm)), and more.
 > - The order of the additions can vary.